-The Long House, a radical new build 715m2 home, was created for a private family client in St Johns Wood, London.
+The multi-award winning Long House, is a radical new build 715 m2 London home which Keith designed for a private family client.

-Externally, the flank to the mews is formed by the rebuilt pre-existing garden boundary wall of English bond stock brickwork, surmounted by a clerestory glazed strip and zinc vault forming the garden wing.
-The smaller upper portions of the house are formed of simple blank façades one in white render and one in stock brick, which have been deployed along the top of the wall echoing the volumes of the earlier buildings.
-To the garden side the elevations open outward in a freer and more transparent way, beginning to dissolve the relationship between inside and out.
+The smaller upper portions of the house comprise of simple blank façades one in white render and one in stock brick, which have been deployed along the top of the wall echoing the volumes of the site’s earlier buildings.

-External materials are stock brickwork, render and zinc whilst the third storey aedicule is in green pre-patinated copper.
-Internal materials are floors in oiled oak and pietra laro limestone, the stone extending outwards to form the exterior garden terrace surfaces.
+Internal materials are floors in oiled oak and pietro lauro limestone, the latter material extending outwards to form the exterior garden terrace surfaces.